Johnson promises change in No 10 as police investigate alleged party in his flat

 In response to mounting pressure from Tory MPs, Downing Street confirmed that Mr Johnson would publish an updated report from Ms Gray once the police investigation has concluded.

+They said there were “a hundred thousand Russians” on the Ukrainian border and the Commons was “talking about cake”.

+They said Mr Johnson apologised during the meeting and the message to him was that MPs would “judge you by your delivery” on promised changes.

-The Met is reviewing more than 300 images and over 500 pages of information passed to officers by the Gray inquiry.
+It comes after the Met revealed it is reviewing more than 300 images and over 500 pages of information passed to officers by the Gray inquiry.

+Mr Rees-Mogg suggested the images should also be published, as he said: “The more people see, the more understanding there will be of precisely what went on.”

 Giving a statement to MPs an hour after the Gray update was published, the Prime Minister said: “Firstly, I want to say sorry – and I’m sorry for the things we simply didn’t get right and also sorry for the way this matter has been handled.